 The employee may use the Americans With Disabilities Act Complaint Procedure.

-Contact the Disability Resources Office with your questions and comments.
+Contact the Center for Accessible Resources Office with your questions and comments.
 See also Disabilities: Academic Accommodations for Students.